SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Methodology

 \item \textbf{Replacement:} Following the crossover and mutation processes, the newly created solutions are re-evaluated with the same fitness function.
 The best $n_{\text{species}}$ solutions are then retained as the next generation.
-(Lines 14 to 18)
+(Lines 14 to 19 in Alg.~\ref{alg:ga})